oscaroregan/portfolio/tow-boogie/index.md

 My **Tow Boogie** was built to make solo foil sessions possible — a compact and powerful craft that integrates mechanical, electrical, and control systems into one functional platform.

-Throughout the build, I quickly realized how many tools and materials** were required — every time I thought I had everything, something new was needed.
-It became a process of constant problem-solving and adaptation, learning to use each new tool and technique as the project evolved.
-By the end, I gained strong practical skills and a deeper understanding of how to merge electronics and mechanics in a marine environment.

 Building the **Tow Boogie** took a significant amount of time, effort, and cost to complete, but the result is a fully functional electric watercraft built entirely from raw materials and custom components.
 It remains a work in progress, with future updates aimed at improving performance, reliability, and usability.

 ---